 - Cognitive changes or dementia associated with memory, language, and thinking problems.

-- Orthostatic hypotension, a sudden drop in blood pressure that occurs when a person stands up from a sitting or lying position.
+- Orthostatic hypotension, or a sudden drop in blood pressure that occurs when a person stands up from a sitting or lying position.
 It causes dizziness and, in extreme cases, loss of balance and fainting.

 - Sleeping problems such as insomnia, nightmares, emotional dreams, and restless sleep.